Racial hoax: Amari Allen dreadlock cutting hoax

-In September 2019, Amari Allen, a black middle school student in Virginia, claimed that three male white classmates pinned her down on the playground and cut off "chunks" of her dreadlocks.
+In September 2019, Amari Allen, a black middle-school student in Virginia, claimed that three male white classmates pinned her down on the playground and cut off "chunks" of her dreadlocks.
 According to Allen, the boys called her "ugly" and her hair "nappy."
 Her grandmother asked on national TV for the boys to be dismissed from the school.
-However, security camera footage did not corroborate her story and eventually Allen confessed that she had cut her hair herself.
+However, security camera footage did not corroborate her story, and Allen eventually confessed that she had cut her hair herself.

+Gil Ofarim Star of David hoax

+In October 2021, Gil Ofarim, a German-Israeli singer-songwriter, posted a video on Instagram stating that staff at the Leipzig Westin hotel told him he'd only be admitted if he didn't wear his Star of David pendant.
+After dissemination of the video and protests outside the hotel, security footage showed Ofraim without such a pendant during the confrontation, and employees regarded him as antagonistic.
+Charges were filed against Ofraim for libel and false suspicion.
+These charges were dropped in November 2023 after Ofarim admitted in court that he had made up the allegations against the hotel and agreed to pay 10,000 euros to the Jewish Community of Leipzig.